yurasong/yurasong.github.io/index.md

 *   Computer-aided drug design of anti-cancer reagent
 *   Drug development of anti-cancer treatment having less side-effect or resistance

-*   Population genomics for rare cancer, occurrence less than 0.1%
+*   Population genomics for the cancers with rare occurrance

 ## Education